glitchub/pionic/README.md

     The fixture directory will contain script fixture.sh, pionic calls that script and does not exit it to return.

-    Note it is also possible to install pionic as a stand-alone controller without a factory server behind it, using:
+    Note it is possible to install pionic in 'local' mode by setting "SERVER_IP=" without a value.
+It will not attempt to talk to the server and will start the 'local' fixture driver, i.e. ./fixtures/local/fixture.sh.

-        make local

-    In this case pionic will use the 'local' fixture driver, passing control to ./fixtures/local/fixture.sh.
-Currently this just starts a cgi server that supports mkfm cgi.
+    Currently the local driver just starts a cgi server that supports the mkfm command option.